 "I think it's fair to say that if it hadn't been for you guys, I might not be here and we wouldn't be looking at this together."

-He said something very similar during his campaign for President in 2007.
+He said something very similar during his campaign for the presidency in 2007.

 "I'm here because somebody marched.
 I'm here because you all sacrificed for me.
 I stand on the shoulders of giants." ~Speech, Selma Voting Rights March Commemoration in Selma, Alabama, March 4, 2007

-Listed below is a timeline of important events of the Civil Rights Movement.
-These events culminated with the passing of the Civil Rights Act in 1964 and the Voting Rights Act in 1965.
+Listed below is a timeline of other important events of the Civil Rights Movement and the fight for racial justice.
+These events led to the passing of the Civil Rights Act in 1964 and the Voting Rights Act in 1965.
 For each event a few books are listed, both fiction and non-fiction, that bring the events and people to life.
-Take a book walk through history to learn about these fascinating, determined, brave people who stood together so no one stood alone.
+Take a book walk through history to learn about these determined, brave, fascinating people who stood together so no one stood alone.

-1954: Brown Vs. Board of Education was a landmark United States Supreme Court case.
-The Court declared state laws allowing separate public schools for black and white students to be unconstitutional.
-It was a major victory and important turning point for the Civil Rights Movement.
+Brown v.
+Board of Education was a very important United States Supreme Court case.
+The Court decided state laws that separated Black students from white students in public schools were unconstitutional.
+In other words, the Court said this separation of students was not legal.
 The decision by the Court was unanimous (9–0).
 Unanimous means all of the supreme court justices agreed.

-Ruby Bridges was the first black child to desegregate an all-white elementary school in Louisiana in 1960.
-Bridges and her mother were escorted to school by four federal marshals for the entire school year.
+Ruby Bridges was the first Black student to attend an all-white elementary school in New Orleans, Louisiana.
+Ruby and her mother were escorted to school by four federal marshals for the entire school year.

 Freedom Riders were people who rode on buses to protest segregated seating.
-The United States Supreme Court had already ruled that segregated public buses were unconstitutional, but the law was not enforced.
-In protest, mixed racial groups rode the buses together to challenge the rules.
+The United States Supreme Court had already ruled that it was illegal to separate Black people from white people on public buses, but the law was not enforced.
+To protest this, groups of people, both Black and white, rode the buses together to challenge the rules.
 The riders drew attention to the states that were not following federal law.

-Birmingham Children's March was a march by hundreds of school children in Birmingham, Alabama, May 2–5, 1963.
+The Birmingham Children's March was a march by hundreds of school children in Birmingham, Alabama.
 The children left school and walked downtown to talk to the mayor about segregation.
+Fire hoses and police dogs were used to stop the march.
 Many children were arrested.
-Fire hoses and police dogs were used to stop the march.
-This event compelled President Kennedy to publicly support federal civil rights legislation and led to the passage of the Civil Rights Act in 1964.
+This event inspired President Kennedy to publicly support federal civil rights legislation and the Civil Rights Act in 1964.

-The March on Washington took place in Washington D.C. on Wednesday, August 28, 1963.
-The purpose of the march was to stand up for civil rights for African Americans.
-At the march, Martin Luther King Jr. delivered his historic "I Have a Dream" speech.
+The March on Washington took place in Washington D.C. on August 28, 1963.
+At the march, Dr. Martin Luther King Jr. delivered his historic "I Have a Dream" speech.
 The march helped pass the Civil Rights Act of 1964.

-The Selma to Montgomery Voting Marches were three protest marches along the 54-mile highway from Selma, Alabama to the state capital, Montgomery, Alabama.
-The marches were organized to support African-American citizens who wanted to exercise their constitutional right to vote.
-The marches contributed to the passing of the Voting Rights Act of 1965, federal legislation that prohibits racial discrimination in voting.
+The Selma to Montgomery Voting Marches were three protest marches along a 54-mile highway from Selma, Alabama, to the Alabama state capital of Montgomery.
+The marches were organized by Black citizens who were being prevented from exercising their constitutional right to vote.
+The marches contributed to the passing of the Voting Rights Act of 1965.

 To learn even more about fascinating and inspiring black history makers, visit the Center for Black Literature & Culture at Central Library.
 The Center is dedicated to celebrating the vibrant and resilient heritage and triumphs of those born of African roots.